DanielRBowen/SimpleMultiTenant/README.md

 # SimpleMultiTenant
-A simple multi-tenant app with starting code from: [Michael Mckenna's blog](https://michael-mckenna.com/multi-tenant-asp-dot-net-core-application-tenant-resolution/) His Github is [here](https://github.com/myquay)
+A simple multi-tenant app with starting code from the first part of: [Michael Mckenna's blog](https://michael-mckenna.com/multi-tenant-asp-dot-net-core-application-tenant-resolution/) His Github is [here](https://github.com/myquay)

 ## The Simple most recent way to do Multitenancy:
 The tenant is resolved by the first path route parameter.